ruby-china/rails-guides/source/upgrading_ruby_on_rails.md

 * Rails 4.0 has changed how errors attach with the `ActiveModel::Validations::ConfirmationValidator`.
 Now when confirmation validations fail, the error will be attached to `:#{attribute}_confirmation` instead of `attribute`.

 * Rails 4.0 has changed `ActiveModel::Serializers::JSON.include_root_in_json` default value to `false`.
-Now, Active Model Serializers and Active Record objects have the same default behaviour.
+Now, Active Model Serializers and Active Record objects have the same default behavior.
 This means that you can comment or remove the following option in the `config/initializers/wrap_parameters.rb` file:

 ```ruby
 # Disable root element in JSON by default.